dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 - Model

 A model is agent's representation of the environment.
 A model predicts what the environment will do next.
 For example, given a state and action, the model might predict the resultant next state and next reward.
 Models are used for planning, i.e. deciding on a course of action by considering possible future situations before they are actually experienced.
-There are also model-free methods, where agents learns by trial-and-error as oppposed to model-based methods where an approximate model of environment is used for considering future situations.
+There are also model-free methods, where agents learns by trial-and-error as opposed to model-based methods where an approximate model of environment is used for considering future situations.

-Reinforcement Learning has its root in many fields such as pyschology, neuroscience, economics, mathematics, engineering and computer science.
+Reinforcement Learning has its root in many fields such as psychology, neuroscience, economics, mathematics, engineering and computer science.
 One such example is, suppose the goal of the agent(human in this case) is to be happy.
 Agent will look for different way, taking different actions from his current state(policy) so as to change his mood to be happy.
-On changing state, the agent may recieve a reward(release of the neurotransmitter dopamine).
+On changing state, the agent may receive a reward(release of the neurotransmitter dopamine).
 How happy a agent is will be determined by the reward.

 In subsequent post, we will consider two types of methods for solving reinforcement learning systems and dive in-depth.